dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

       The variable Weather will allow you to select a weather settings preset.
 There are a number included like Rain, Partly Cloudy, Blizzard, etc.

       Basic Controls is also where you can adjust the direction of the wind, which affects weather particles as well as cloud movement.
-You can also adjust Cloud Speed Multiplier to change how Cloud Speed is set on UDS based on wind intensity.

 -----
 WEATHER STATE